 Need for request(s) is clearly explained.

-The FeedMore of Western New York retains ownership of any items and/or equipment. purchased though AAP.
-If the benefiting agency should close for any extended period of time, or if the agency terminates its relationship with the Food Bank for any reason, the equipment will be removed by the FeedMore WNY.
+FeedMore WNY retains ownership of any items and/or equipment. purchased though AAP.
+If the benefiting agency should close for any extended period of time, or if the agency terminates its relationship with FeedMore WNY for any reason, the equipment may be removed by FeedMore WNY.

 Supporting documentation requested by FeedMore WNY is provided within ten (10) business days.